awsdocs/amazon-opensearch-service-developer-guide/doc_source/configuration-samples.md

 ## Java<a name="configuration-samples-java"></a>

-This example uses the AWS SDK for Java to create a domain, update its configuration, and delete it\.
+This example uses the [AmazonOpenSearchClientBuilder](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/opensearch/AmazonOpenSearchClientBuilder.html) constructor from the AWS SDK for Java to create a domain, update its configuration, and delete it\.
 Uncomment the calls to `waitForDomainProcessing` \(and comment the call to `deleteDomain`\) to allow the domain to come online and be useable\.

 ```
 package com.amazonaws.samples;